awmckinley/config/modules/duplicate/README.md

 # Duplicate File Management

-Software to find and manage duplicate files on your system.
+Software for finding, comparing, and removing duplicate files to optimize storage space and organization.